Brought to you by Hopkins at Home, One Book Baltimore, and the International Arts and Mind Lab

 During this Hopkins at Home course, you will learn about bibliotherapy, a practice which can provide insights into an individual’s personal challenges, allow them to explore a trauma through a safe space of literature, and encourage the practice of empathy.
 Readers can empathize with characters on the page while also learning factual information about their problems.
 Post-reading discussion or written reflections extend those benefits by offering a chance to process emotions and release trauma.

-Author D. Watkins will join us to discuss the 2020 One Book, We Speak for Ourselves.
+We will read and discuss essays from the 2020 One Book, We Speak for Ourselves by Baltimore author D. Watkins.
 You will have the opportunity to engage in your own practice of bibliotherapy and celebrate some of the student work inspired by this project.